 Overland camping involves participatory camping, setting up a tent each night and taking part in the cooking and cleaning.
 Most camping takes place in campgrounds on the outskirts of towns.
 Not all meals are included.
 Toilets are as part of a toilet block, usually a long drop.

-Accommodation takes place in a range of lodges and tented camps in wild areas, meaning that you are surrounded by the African experience and animals at all times.
+On a small group tour accommodation takes place in a range of lodges and tented camps in wild areas, meaning that you are surrounded by the African experience and animals at all times.
 All meals are included.

 An overland truck is designed for continental travel with up to 24 seats in the back.
 They have storage for baggage underneath but are large trucks built for African conditions.
 They have a high view but being noisy and big can scare away animals.